radishland/radish/README.md

 The importmap resolves modules from the [esm.sh](https://esm.sh/) CDN:
 - both [npm](https://www.npmjs.com/) and [jsr](https://jsr.io/) modules are handled,
 - the build target is automatically determined by checking the `User-Agent` header.
-So users of your site get precisely what they need, not more, not less.
+So users of your site get precisely what they need

-The importmap can be generated in the `_generated` folder with the following command:
+The importmap can be generated with the following command:

 ```sh
 deno task generate --importmap
 ```

-You have full control over the importmap in your `start.ts` script, with options for manually including packages, or transforming the result of the importmap generation.
+You have full control over the importmap in your config file, with options for manually including packages.

 ### No bundle